-Cassia fistula has laxative and purgative action.
-It is mainly indication in constipation, low appetite and bloating.
+Cassia fistula has laxative, and purgative action.
+It is mainly an indication in constipation, low appetite, and bloating.
 It is also useful in treating bleeding disorders associated with burning sensation.
-It is cold in potency and reduces Pitta and heat.
-The main action of the herb is seen on circulatory and digestive system.
+It is cold in potency, and reduces Pitta, and heat.
+The main action of the herb is seen on the circulatory, and digestive system.

 - Abdominal Pain

 - Bleeding disorders